Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 Paul R. Balkan is the President of Balkan Sewer And Water Main Service.
 He is an expert in the field of house sewer and water service line work.
 Here are some of his insights concerning water pressure and sizing issues.

 There are several factors involved in getting adequate water flow out of the plumbing fixtures in a building.
 Water pressure is usually measured as pounds per square inch.
-When no water is being used in a building, and assuming there is no pumps or roof tanks, or other devices being used, the maximum height that water can rise in a building is determined by the pressure in the City Water Main.
+When no water is being used in a building, and assuming there are no pumps, roof tanks, or other devices being used, the maximum height that water can rise in a building is determined by the pressure in the City Water Main.

 Get A Free Quote